 In Mattos, also a judicial foreclosure case, summary judgment was granted to the foreclosing plaintiff, U.S. Bank.
 140 Hawai'i at 29, 398 P.3d at 618.
-On appeal, one of the issues was whether relevant loan documents had been properly admitted through the declaration of an individual named Richard Work (Work), as records of regularly conducted activity under Hawaii Rules of Evidence (HRE) 806(b)(6).
+On appeal, one of the issues was whether relevant loan documents had been admitted through the properly declaration of an individual named Richard Work (Work), as records of regularly conducted activity under of Evidence Hawaii Rules (HRE) 803(b)(6).
 Id. at 28, 30-33, 398 P.3d at 617, 619-622.
 In his declaration, Work attested, inter alia, that he was a "Contract Management Coordinator" of OCWEN Loan Servicing, LLC (Ocwen), the "servicer" for plaintiff U.S. Bank on the subject loan.
 Id. at 30-31, 398 P.3d at 619-20.
-Because Work did not attest that he was the custodian of records for either U.S. Bank or Ocwen, the supreme court noted that "the documents attached to his declaration are admissible under the HRE 803(b)(6) hearsay exception only if he is a 'qualified witness' with respect to those documents."
+Because Work did not attest that he was the custodian of records for either U.S. Bank or Ocwen. the "the court noted that supreme documents attached to his declaration are admissible under the HRE 803(b)(6) hearsay [\4] exception only if he is a 'qualified witness\ with respect to those documents."
 Id. at 32, 398 P.3d at 621.
 The supreme court applied its analysis in State v.
-Fitzwater, 122 Hawai'i 354, 365-66, 227 P.3d 520, 531-32 (2010) and ruled as follows:

-To the extent the ICA ruled that Work's declaration established him as a "qualified witness" with respect to Ocwen's records, we agree.
-To the extent the ICA opinion concluded that Work met the requirements to be a "qualified witness" with respect to U.S. Bank's records, however, we disagree.
-Fitzwater addresses situations in which one business receives documents created by another business and includes them in its own records.
-Work's declaration does not indicate that U.S. Bank's Records were received by Ocwen and incorporated into the Ocwen Records.
+Fitzwater, 122 Hawai'i 354, 365-66, 227 P.3d 520, 531-32 (2010) and ruled as follows: To the extent the ICA ruled that Work's declaration established him as a "qualified witness" with respect to Ocwen's records, we agree.
+To the extent the ICA opinion concluded that Work met the requirements to be a "qualified witness" with respect to U.S. Bank's records, however, we Fitzwater addresses disagree. situations in which one business documents receives created another business and includes them records. in its own Work's declaration does not indicate that U.S. Bank's Records were received by Ocwen and incorporated into the Ocwen Records.
 Work's declaration also does not establish that Work is familiar with the record-keeping system of U.S. Bank.
 Rather, Work merely states that he has access to and is familiar with U.S. Bank's records.
-Thus Work's declaration does not satisfy foundational requirements to make him a "qualified witness" for U.S. Bank's records pursuant to Fitzwater.
+Thus Work's declaration does not satisfy foundational requirements to make him "qualified witness" for U.S. Bank's records pursuant to Fitzwater.
 Mattos, 140 Hawai'i at 32-33, 398 P.3d at 621-622 (emphasis added).